Here's where I write about dreams I had about either new concepts for videogames, or interesting oddities found in existing ones.

 In this dream, I was somewhere far from home, in the closest my country has to those suburban neighborhoods where every house looks identical.

 I find two tamagotchis on the floor.
-One has the name "Graveyard" on it and it displays the following:
+One of them, reasonably chunky and milky gold-colored, has the name "Graveyard" on it and it displays the following:

 Apparently, this was one of the pets you'd get with exceptional bad care.
 It could also spread to other digital devices by merely touching them with the "cursed" tamagotchi.